solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 roughly 4.3980 SOLs to reupdate the PRAW fees.
 Optimizing the instruction to update the PRAW fees is a must for dapp developers.

-For an account that has collected PRAW fees, to transfer these fees collected to another account we have to pay PRAW fees to write lock the account, we can include a rebate in the transaction.
+For an account that has collected PRAW fees, to transfer these fees collected to another account we have to pay PRAW fees to write lock the account.
 In case of any bugs, while transferring PRAW fees from the account to the authority, there can be an endless loop where the authority creates a transaction to recover collected PRAW fees, with an instruction to pay PRAW fees to modify the account and an instruction to rebate.
 If the transaction fails because of the bug, the user fails to recover collected fees, in turn increasing PRAW fees collected on the account.

+Program developers should take care of rebating.
+They can rebate more than what PRAW fees were paid during the transaction.
+This may add into incentivising users to send some transaction.

 ## Backwards Compatibility